Using A Password Manager Or Moving To A New One

 - Two-step Login via FIDO2 WebAuthn

-- ** Lost Secondary Device Be sure to store the two-step login recovery code safely.
+- ** Lost Secondary Device.
+Be sure to store the two-step login recovery code safely.

 TWO-STEP LOGIN Recovery code